JEHAL981/node-api-example/README.md

 # api Acceptance-test example

-This is a basic example of Supertest + Chai + Mocha.
+This is a basic example of Supertest + Chai + Mocha API test using http://api.postcodes.io/

 Prerequisites